desmondmorris/node-tesseract/README.md

 	}
 }, 'deu', 6);

-// Recognise text of any language in any format but preprocess the image
+// Recognize text of any language in any format but preprocess the image
 // with ImageMagick 'convert' (This requires ImageMagick to be installed)

-// You can write and use your own preprocessors easily, just have a look at lib/nodecr.js nodecr.process(__dirname + '/path/to/image.jpg',function(err, text) {
+// You can write and use your own preprocessors easily, just have a look at lib/tesseract.js tesseract.process(__dirname + '/path/to/image.jpg',function(err, text) {
 	if(err) {
 		console.error(err);
 	} else {
 		console.log(text);
 	}
 	console.log(text);
-}, null, null, null, nodecr.preprocessors.convert);
+}, null, null, null, tesseract.preprocessors.convert);
 ```